 - WHEN IN DOUBT, THROW IT OUT!

 Don’t let the flu take the fun out of your holidays.
 The best way to protect yourself from the flu is to get vaccinated.
-All Coastal Health District health departments have flu shots available for $29 and high-dose flu vaccine, recommended for those 65 and older, available for $50.
+All Coastal Health District health departments have flu shots available.

 The Centers for Disease Control and Prevention (CDC) recommends everyone six months of age and older receive a yearly flu vaccine.
 The flu vaccine cannot cause the flu and getting vaccinated is the first and best line of defense against the flu.
 It takes about two weeks after vaccination for the immune system to fully respond to the vaccine and provide the body protection.